vulcanize/message_board_solidity/README.md

 - Lottery

 After creating these contracts, call `Forum.setBeneficiary(Lottery)` to link the forum with its payout system.
+Then, two of the Token's board members  must `install` the Lottery to allow `appTransfer`.

 ## How to run the tests